Fridgend/Everything/README.md

 LogicGates was developed last year, OGLT and Planets were developed this year, and CHBot was developed 2-3 years ago.

-### Each project has a Readme file
+### Each project has a README file
-The readme file explains the project simply.
+The README file explains the project simply.